gburtini/passport-masquerade/README.md

 router.post("/masquerade/:id", helpers.masqueradeEndpoint);
 ```

-The helpers are opinionated, requiring, for example, fields like ":id", full user objects and JSON response blobs.
+The helpers are opinionated, requiring, for example, fields like `:id`, full user objects and JSON response blobs.
 As such, the raw functionality is exposed as follows.

 # Raw Usage